ctozzi/kontena/docs/core-concepts/networking.md

 # Network Model

-Kontena's network model is based on the [Grid](#grid), spanning a set of [Host Nodes](#host-node).
+Kontena's network model is based on the [Grid](#grid), which spans a set of [Host Nodes](#host-node).
-The Grid uses an [Overlay Network](#overlay-network) to provide connectivity between [Service Containers](#service-containers) on different Nodes.
+The Grid uses an [Overlay Network](#overlay-network) to provide connectivity between [Service Containers](#service-containers) running on different Nodes.

 Each host Node is a separate virtual machine, which can have some combination of [Public](#public-network-address) and [Private](#private-network-address) network addresses.
 Nodes within the same region can communicate using their Private network address.
 The Public network address can be used to access network services exposed by the Node.

-Each Grid has a single [Overlay Network](#overlay-network) using private RFC1918 address space.
+Each Grid has a single [Overlay Network](#overlay-network) using a private RFC1918 address space.
 The Kontena Agent establishes the Overlay Network mesh between the Nodes.
 Nodes and Containers are connected to the overlay network.
 Each [Node](#overlay-network-address) and [Service Container](#weave-overlay-network) can use their respective overlay network addresess to communicate within the Grid.
-The Grid network also provides [DNS Service Discovery](#dns-service-discovery) for all Services and Service Containers overlay network addresses using the `kontena.local` domain.
+The Grid network also provides [DNS Service Discovery](#dns-service-discovery) for the overlay network addresses of all Services and Service Containers using the `kontena.local` domain.

 Each host Node runs the Kontena **Agent**, which establishes a WebSocket connection to a **Master** node running the Kontena **Server**.
 The host Node's Kontena Agent and the Master node are only used for cluster management.
 The Master node is not connected to the Grid, and Containers attached to the Grid cannot communicate with the Kontena Master.
 The Master Node does not expose any network services other than the HTTP API used by the CLI and Agent.

 While a Kontena master can manage multiple Grids, each Grid is an isolated overlay network with its own address space.
-Nodes and Containers attached to different Grids cannot communicate.
+Nodes and Containers attached to different Grids cannot communicate with each other.

 ## Grid

-Each grid has a single overlay network.
-The default overlay network used is `10.81.0.0/19`, and it currently cannot be configured at creation time nor changed later.
+Each Grid has a single overlay network.
+The default overlay network used is `10.81.0.0/19`, and it currently cannot be configured at creation time or changed later.

-Each Grid may also include a set of Trusted Subnets, which are used for the Overlay Networking described further below.
+Each Grid may also include a set of Trusted Subnets, which are used for the Overlay Networking described below.

 ### IP Address Management